 As a side note – I also find benefit in a monthly review of my journal.
 It reveals patterns of things I am doing well (Yay!) or, if there are things I am continually moaning about it motivates me to take action.

 Plan your day tomorrow

-One of the best ways to reduce the chances of mulling over things you’ve got to do tomorrow is to write a “to do” list.
+One of the best ways to reduce the chances of mulling over things you’ve got to do tomorrow is to write a “to-do” list.
 Now you’ve created a starting point to get into the day ahead.
-I even tell my brain that it doesn’t need to worry about it because it’s all on the piece of paper.
+I even tell my brain that it doesn’t need to worry about it because it’s all on a piece of paper.
 The mind is open to suggestion, and this works for me.